-The AAMC joins the Health Professions and Nursing Education Coalition (HPNEC) in recommending \$524 million for these important workforce programs in FY 2016.
+The AAMC joins the Health Professions and Nursing Education Coalition (HPNEC) in recommending \$524 million for these important workforce programs in FY 2017.
 This funding level is necessary to ensure continuation of all existing Title VII and Title VIII programs while also supporting promising initiatives such as the Pediatric Subspecialty Loan Repayment program, the Clinical Training in Interprofessional Practice program, the Rural Physician Training Grants, and other efforts to bolster the workforce.
+Additionally, because HRSA has been administering the Behavioral Health Workforce Education and Training Program, we also support the President's FY 2017 budget proposal of shifting funds previously appropriated to the Substance Abuse and Mental Health Services Administration to HRSA.

-The AAMC objects to the Administration's proposal to eliminate the Title VII Area Health Education Centers (AHEC) program, which, in academic year 2013-2014 alone, trained more than 24,000 health professions students in over 10,000 sites across the country, including community-based and ambulatory care settings and CHCs.
-While we appreciate the Administration's proposal to enhance the focus on academic support and pre-professional engagement for students from disadvantaged backgrounds through the newly proposed Health Workforce Diversity Program, we are disappointed in the Administration's proposal to eliminate the Health Careers Opportunity Program (HCOP).
+The AAMC objects to the Administration's proposal to eliminate the Title VII Area Health Education Centers (AHEC) program, which, in academic year 2014-2015 alone, trained health professions students in over 11,000 sites across the country, including community-based and ambulatory care settings and CHCs.
+We appreciate the Administration's proposal to enhance the focus on academic support and pre-professional engagement for students from disadvantaged backgrounds through supporting the Health Careers Opportunity Program (HCOP).
 Research shows that HCOP has helped students from disadvantaged backgrounds throughout the educational pipeline achieve higher grade point averages and matriculate into health professions programs.
 Continued support for these and the full spectrum of Title VII programs is essential to prepare our next generation of medical professionals to adapt to the changing health care needs of the nation's aging and increasingly diverse population.

 In addition to funding for Title VII and Title VIII, HRSA's Bureau of Health Workface also supports the Children's Hospitals Graduate Medical Education (CHGME) program.
 This program provides critical federal graduate medical education support for children's hospitals to prepare the future primary care and specialty care workforce for our nation's children.
-At a time when the nation faces a critical physician shortage, the AAMC has serious concerns about the substantial cuts to the CHGME program proposed in the president's budget.
-We strongly support full funding for the Children's Hospitals Graduate Medical Education program at \$300 million in FY 2016.
+We strongly support full funding for the Children's Hospitals Graduate Medical Education program at \$300 million in FY 2017.

 Student Aid and the National Health Service Corps (NHSC) - The AAMC urges the Subcommittee to sustain student loan and repayment programs for graduate and professional students at the Department of Education.
-The average graduating debt of medical students is currently \$180,000, and typical repayment can range from \$328,000 to \$483,000.
+The average graduating debt of medical students is currently \$183,000, and typical repayment can range from \$329,000 to \$480,000.

-Along with more than 50 stakeholder organizations, the AAMC urges the Subcommittee to provide a discretionary appropriation for the National Health Service Corps (NHSC) in FY 2016.
+Along with more than 50 stakeholder organizations, the AAMC urges the Subcommittee to provide a discretionary appropriation for the National Health Service Corps (NHSC) in FY 2017.
 As the nation faces multiple health professional shortages, sustained investments in workforce programs are necessary to help care for our nation's most vulnerable populations.